All Episodes

 You better get yourself in gear here.

-And ever since then, Jimmy Carter, I'm not kidding you, folks, he's been a different guy.
+And ever since then, Jimmy Carter, I'm not kidding you, folks.

-And I know the deal is I know this is not gonna happen, but I do want to discuss a couple things with you about this.
+And I know the deal is, I know this is not going to happen.

 Or maybe you can hang around and hope that you survive it, but you can't stop it.

-Uh some might call it militant Islam, and the United Arab Emirates are said to be one of the breeding grounds.
+And the United Arab Emirates are said to be one of the breeding grounds.

-However, recently the United Arab Emirates have become a partner of ours, quote unquote.
+However, recently, the United Arab Emirates have become a partner of ours, quote unquote.

-Now I have read the book, The Art of War by Sun Tzu.
+Now, I have read the book The Art of War by Sun Tzu.

-Have you read that book, Bran?
+Have you read that book, Brian?

 I didn't think so.

-You know what the the theory in reading Sun Tzu in defeating this enemy was that you can't defeat them totally with military means alone.
+You know what the theory in reading Sun Tzu in defeating this enemy was that you can't defeat them totally with military means alone.

 And one of Sun Tzu's theories is the best way to beat your enemy is to make your enemy your friend.

-Now we have spent, I don't know how many years and gazillions of dollars trying to export capitalism to China, export capitalism to Russia, the Cold War, the Cold War took 70 years to win, folks.
+Now, we have spent, I don't know how many years and gazillions of dollars trying to export capitalism to China, export capitalism to Russia.

-And uh he said Reagan and uh a couple other people were the only people in the world who believe an SDI would work, but the Russians were one of the other people thought it would, because they were in awe of our technological capability and our rapid advancement, and he knew they couldn't keep up once Reagan started spending on it, it was over, and that's and that's what Lady Thatcher has said.
+And he said Reagan and a couple other people were the only people in the world who believe an SDI would work, but the Russians were one of the other people who thought it would because they were in awe of our technological capability and our rapid advancement.

 Freedom will always win when posed against tyranny.

-And it will be the case in this circumstance too.
+And it will be the case in this circumstance, too.

-Now the Islamo fascists want to do everything they can to keep our culture out of where they are, a, because they don't like it, B, they'd like to live in the 12th or 13th century.
+Now, the Islamo fascists want to do everything they can to keep our culture out of where they are, A, because they don't like it, B, they'd like to live in the 12th or 13th century.

 The other thing is it's a threat.

-It sh it'll like it always is, it will show the oppressed how much better life can be.
+Like it always is, it will show the oppressed how much better life can be.

 And this takes time, but you plant those seeds and they grow.

-Now I'm not suggesting this would happen.
+Now, I'm not suggesting this would happen.

-I'm saying I'm just suggesting it's not even possible.
+I'm just suggesting it's not even possible.

 See, I did this as an experiment.

-Schnerdly is already shaking his head, no way, not possible, because the tsunami has swept him.
+No way, not possible, because the tsunami has swept him.

 It's simply impossible to debate the issue.